-Although oil, gas and coal remain U.S. powerhouses, alternative-energy companies are playing an increasingly important role in powering our communities.
-We are helping these companies prosper — in solar, wind, fracking, ethanol, methane and other bio-fuels.
+Although oil, gas and coal remain U.S. powerhouses, alternative energy and clean energy companies are playing an increasingly important role in powering our communities.
+Our lawyers are helping these companies prosper — in solar, wind, fracking, ethanol, methane and other bio-fuels.

 Oil and Gas